Tom Cleverley: Everton

 Following the expiration of his contract with Manchester United, Cleverley joined Everton on 1 July 2015, signing a five-year contract.
 Cleverley previously was on the verge of joining Aston Villa on a permanent basis, but was in favour of joining Everton at the end of the season.

-Cleverley made his Everton debut in the opening match of the season, where he played in the left–midfielder position and played 90 minutes, in a 2–2 draw against Watford.
+Cleverley made his Everton debut in the opening match of the season, where he played in the left midfield position and played 90 minutes, in a 2–2 draw against Watford.
 However, during a match against Tottenham Hotspur, Cleverley suffered a malleolar injury and was sidelined between six and eight weeks.
 After two months without playing, Cleverley finally made his return to the first team against James McCarthy in the 68th minute, in a 3–3 draw against AFC Bournemouth on 28 November 2015.
 Cleverley scored his first goal for the club on 26 December 2015, when he headed in a last-minute winner for the Toffees against Newcastle United.
 Between 3 February 2016 and 6 February 2016, Cleverley provided three assists against Newcastle United (once) and Stoke City, which both of these matches were a 3–0 win.
 Cleverley then scored and set up one of the goal, in a 2–1 win over Bournemouth on 20 April 2016.
 In his first season at Everton, Cleverley finished the season, making 22 appearances and scoring three times.